MelmothTheWanderer/Color-Game/README.md

 The languages used in this project were HTML , CSS , and Javascript

-##Programs and resources used.
+## Programs and resources used

+- [Virtual Studio](https://code.visualstudio.com/download) was used as my IDE.
+- [Github](https://github.com/) was used for version control.
+- [Google Fonts](https://fonts.google.com/) was used for all the fonts.
 - [Freesound](https://www.freesound.org) was used for all of the sounds throughout the game.
 - [Color Hunt](https://www.colorhunt.co) was used to get ideas for colors.
+- [GIMP](https://www.gimp.org/) image editor was used to make images for this readme file and for the favicon.
+- [W3C](https://www.w3.org/) was used to validate and lint the HTML and CSS.
+- [JSHint](https://jshint.com) was used to validate and lint the javascript.
+- [Beautifier](https://beautifier.io/) was used to automatically make indentation cosistent.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/) was used to audit the site for accessibility.